 He raised his brows at my comment.

 I said goodnight to Joe and shuffled off to my room.
-As soon as I stepped through the door, I dumped down all my belongings and began peeling off my clothes, fully intent on having a shower.
+As soon as I stepped through the door, I dumped down all my belongings and began peeling off my clothes, fully intent on washing the day away with a nice hot shower.

-The bathroom was clean and tiled from ceiling to floor with blue and white tiles in a nautical theme.
-There was a free standing bath with an overhead shower faucet that shared the same set of taps.
+The bathroom was clean, and tiled from ceiling to floor with blue and white tiles in a nautical theme.
+There was a free-standing bath with an overhead shower faucet that shared the same set of taps.
 The mirror ran the full length of the basin wall, and there was a heated towel rail opposite the toilet.

 “Mmm,” I mumbled, reaching out for my phone so that I could check what time it was.

-It felt as if I’d been asleep for longer than usual and wondered if I had perhaps forgotten to set the alarm correctly.
+It felt as if I’d been asleep for longer than usual and wondered if I had forgotten to set the alarm correctly.
 My hand felt around for the side table, finding nothing but thin air.

-I cracked an eye open to see what I was doing wrong, only something seemed different.
+I cracked an eye open to see what I was doing wrong...
+Only, something seemed different.

-Oh god.
+Oh, God.
 Is this some freaky weird dream?

-But not before I raised the roof with a glass-shattering scream.
+"Argh!"
+I raised the roof with a glass-shattering scream.